How to Start an LLC in Montana (Step-by-Step) 2024 Guide

 2. Choose a Montana LLC Registered Agent

-Registered AgentA Montana Registered Agent is a person or company who accepts legal mail and state notices on behalf of your Montana Limited Liability Company.
+Registered AgentA Montana Registered Agent is a person or company who accepts legal mail and state notices on behalf of your Limited Liability Company.

 Who can be the Registered Agent for a Montana Limited Liability Company?